After touring the Historic Safety Harbor Church, Sharan Weickelt began walking to the House of the Seven Gables.

 If you go

 Cost: Free.
-Donations are encouraged with proceeds benefitting the Pinellas County Historical Society.
+Donations are encouraged.
+Proceeds benefit the Pinellas County Historical Society.

 Heritage Village, originally called Heritage Park, opened in September 1977 with four historic buildings on 10 acres.
 Today, the 21-acre site has more than 25 historic structures, including 10 homes, a pair of outhouses, two schools and the church.